Kaluub/Rameses/README.md

 Usually, just stopping the bot, running `git pull` or managing it through your favourite GitHub tool, then restarting the bot is enough.
 If not, there's probably some massive change made that requires specific database changes or something.

 **Contributing to the bot:**
 Glad you're interested!
-If you'd like to,
+If you'd like to, consider looking through the code and finding bugs, missing features, or otherwise familiarize yourself with the code itself.
+If you'd like a task, feel free to send me a message (preferably through Discord: Kaluub#1527)